 Because of the faster pace, 3-year nursing students can expect heightened course engagement and a more rigorous academic schedule.
 While there are abundant resources available to help you succeed, this program places an emphasis on accountability to the individual learner.
 This builds leadership skills and discipline that make William Jewell nursing students stand out in the career space.

 Our transfer nursing track is designed for students with previously completed coursework or partially completed degrees.
 Transfer students typically have the equivalent of two years of credits under their belt in general education courses like anatomy, biology, chemistry and others.

 Depending on the program you’re transferring from, and how many credit hours you have, you may be folded into either the current four-year or three-year class.
 Our goal is always to match you with other students at a similar point in their curriculum, not to make you start over or separate you from other undergraduate nursing programs.

 Our accelerated nursing program is designed for those who have a previously completed or soon-to-be completed bachelor’s degree.
 This type of nursing degree is a good fit if you are looking to change careers, enter a new field or explore a new passion.

-An important thing to note is that our accelerated nursing program is not the equivalent of a four-year degree in two years.
+An important thing to note is that our 12-month accelerated nursing program is not the equivalent of a four-year degree in one year.
 Because eligible students have already completed a bachelor’s degree or more, we are able to waive the general core requirements, which is what allows us to accelerate the program timeline.